 Secondary School Teachers, Except Special and Career/Technical Education Salary in Vermont

-How much does a Secondary School Teachers, Except Special and Career/Technical Education make in Vermont?
+How much do Secondary School Teachers, Except Special and Career/Technical Education make in Vermont?

 Median Annual Salary